charlesknight1/charlesknight1.github.io/_pages/fieldwork.md

+---
 layout: page
-title: Fieldwork
+title: About
-permalink: /fieldwork/
+permalink: /about/
 ---

 ### Fieldwork

 This page is dedicated to fieldwork